Business Administration

 Admissions Requirements

-In addition to the requirements set by the office of admissions and the office of graduate studies, specific requirements for admission to the MBA program are as follows:
+In addition to the requirements set by the office of admissions and the office of graduate education, specific requirements for admission to the MBA program are as follows:

-• Successful completion of an undergraduate degree from a recognized college or university with a GPA (grade point average or international equivalent) of 3.0/4.0 or better.
+• Successful completion of a four-year undergraduate degree from a recognized college or university with a GPA (grade point average or international equivalent) of 3.0/4.0 or better.

 • Submission of scores from the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT).

-***Please note that meeting the above requirements does not guarantee admission into the MBA program, but, rather, is used by the admissions committee in the decision-making process***
+***Please note that meeting the above requirements does not guarantee admission into the MBA program, but is used in the admission decision-making process.***

 Degree Requirements